ConesaLab/MirCure/README.md

 ## Citation

-Ylla, G., Tianyuan, L., & Ana, C. (2020).
-MirCure: A tool for quality control, filter, and curation of microRNAs of animals and plants.
+Ylla, G., Liu, T. and Conesa, A. (2020).
+[MirCure: a tool for quality control, filter and curation of microRNAs of animals and plants](https://academic.oup.com/bioinformatics/article/36/Supplement_2/i618/6055935), Bioinformatics.
+Oxford University Press. doi: 10.1093/bioinformatics/btaa889.